sercatp/TapScroll/README.md

 Allows to scroll any app on Windows in a smartphone-style by pressing Middle Mouse Button and dragging the page.

-This program sends to application the scroll command according to the speed you move the mouse when Middle Mouse Button is pressed.
+This program sends to active application the scroll command according to the speed you move the mouse when Middle Mouse Button is pressed.